 The EC announced proposals in September 2011 to impose a Financial Transaction Tax on financial instruments between financial institutions when at least one party to the transaction is located in the EU.
 However, it has since concluded that a common FTT system could not be attained within a reasonable amount of time by the EU as a whole.
-On 14 February 2013, the EC published a proposal for a Council Directive implementing enhanced cooperation between 11 Member States in the area of financial transaction tax.
-Due to the intricate discussion such as the scope of taxable derivatives, implementation date has been postponed several times from initial January 2014.
-According to the terms of the agreement disclosed in December 2015 by the EU Council, final agreement should be reached by June 2016.
+On 14 February 2013, the EC published a proposal for a Council Directive implementing enhanced cooperation between 11 Member States in the area of financial transaction tax (Now 10 Member States due to the exit of Estonia).
+Due to the intricate discussion such as the scope of taxable derivatives, implementation date